The Invoice Verification Process

 If the invoice is deemed to be correct then it is processed for payment.
 If not, then typically a dispute is raised and it’s logged in a dispute notification register to work through with the service provider.
 Some organisations pay the bill in full and then deal with the disputes, with adjustments coming through in subsequent invoices.
 Other organisations completely reject the invoice and ask for a re-issue and others will partially pay the invoice for the correctly verified items.

-Brett Petersen is co-founder of ZEN Enterprise, providing contract management solutions and consulting services, and can be contacted at firstname.lastname@example.org
+Brett Petersen is co-CEO of ZEN Enterprise, providing software solutions and consulting services, and can be contacted at email@example.com

-ZEN Enterprise is proud to be a local, innovative software provider for procurement and contract management solutions that are proven to deliver tangible benefits, including reduced cost and risk and increased ROI.
+ZEN Enterprise is proud to be an innovative software and solution provider delivering proven tangible benefits, including reduced cost and risk and increased ROI.
 ZEN Enterprise have a growing number of Australian Government, Not-For-Profit and Health sector clients.